Lutz Huelle: Design philosophy

 For Huelle, observation of everyday dress remains a critical influence: "Looking at how people dress … is still a huge inspiration. … It keeps my work grounded in reality."

 This philosophy extends to his views on sustainability and the purpose of clothing.
 "If my clothes are not worn... it means that I have failed at my job… these are clothes to be worn, to be lived in".
-He links sustainability to practicality: “If nobody wears your clothes what’s the point … The idea of wearability has always been central to my work.”
+He links sustainability to practicality: "If nobody wears your clothes what's the point … The idea of wearability has always been central to my work."

 Huelle has often described fashion as a living, adaptive language rather than a rigid aesthetic system.
-“It’s interesting to me when [fashion] says something about us and the way we live,” he stated, underscoring his focus on expression, change, and relevance over nostalgia.
+"It's interesting to me when [fashion] says something about us and the way we live," he stated, underscoring his focus on expression, change, and relevance over nostalgia.

-Madame Figaro called him “the most spiritual son of Martin Margiela ”—though Huelle’s work, noted for its emotional clarity and intimacy, diverges from Margiela’s theatricality.
+Madame Figaro called him "the most spiritual son of Martin Margiela", though Huelle's work, noted for its emotional sincerity and intimacy, diverges from Margiela's conceptual theatricality.